 Whether it be for lunch, brunch, or to watch a “football” game at 7 a.m. with all the other healthy people of the Upper East Side, Jones Wood Foundry is one of our favorites.
 The food is good, the people are friendly, and most importantly, it’s casual and easy.
 Pull up a seat and do your best not to call it soccer.

 Is this the best restaurant on the Upper East Side?
-If you’re looking for Italian food in an environment that doesn’t sort of look like your grandma’s house, it probably is.
+If you’re looking for Italian food in an environment that doesn’t like your grandma’s house, it probably is.
+Bring a date, and don’t propose, because that would be too obvious.

 Amali is a great Mediterranean restaurant on 60th Street, right near Bloomingdales and Barneys and probably whatever other shopping destination brought you to this part of town.
 We like to sit at the bar and eat, but it’s also a solid move for dinner with the parents, or even an early in the game date.

-A classic French neighborhood bistro that feels like it’s been around forever, with excellent (though, as you can probably guess by now, not cheap) food.
-Order the goat cheese salad and a roast chicken with fries, every single time.
+A classic French neighborhood bistro that feels like it’s been around forever, with excellent not-cheap food.
+Order the goat cheese salad and a roast chicken with fries, every single time, and you will be successful person.

 Looking for an Italian restaurant that won’t break the bank and where you aren’t likely to run into your grandma having dinner?
 Uva is your move.
 The prices are good, the crowd is young, and it’s just as useful for date night as it is for a brunch meetup with some friends.